finbourne/lusid-sdk-csharp/sdk/docs/InstrumentEventsApi.md

                 // uncomment the below to set overrides at the request level
                 // ResourceListOfApplicableInstrumentEvent result = apiInstance.QueryApplicableInstrumentEvents(asAt, limit, page, queryApplicableInstrumentEventsRequest, opts: opts);

-                // [EARLY ACCESS] QueryApplicableInstrumentEvents: Returns a list of applicable instrument events based on the holdings of the portfolios and date range specified in the query.
+                // QueryApplicableInstrumentEvents: Returns a list of applicable instrument events based on the holdings of the portfolios and date range specified in the query.
                 ResourceListOfApplicableInstrumentEvent result = apiInstance.QueryApplicableInstrumentEvents(asAt, limit, page, queryApplicableInstrumentEventsRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }